Alan Johnson: Deputy leadership candidate and potential leader

 Johnson publicly stated in May 2006 he expected to stand for the post of Leader of the Labour Party when Tony Blair stepped down.
 Johnson told the BBC in an interview on 9 November 2006 that he would in fact be supporting Brown and standing as deputy leader.
-He was successfully nominated onto the ballot paper for Labour Deputy leader with most number of nominations.
+He was successfully nominated onto the ballot paper for deputy leader, with the largest number of nominations.
 On 24 June 2007, Johnson was narrowly beaten for the deputy leadership by Harriet Harman.
 He led in rounds 2 to 4 of the voting, until he was overtaken by Harman in the last round, eventually finishing with 49.56% of the vote.

 Having been touted in the media as a possible successor to outgoing Labour leader Gordon Brown, Johnson announced to the BBC on 12 May 2010 that he would not be standing in the forthcoming leadership contest, and would instead be backing David Miliband.

 In November 2014, amid criticism within the party of its leader Ed Miliband, Johnson again denied speculation that he was a potential leadership candidate.